Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Yeah.

-Apparently, Waterford was an early adopter
+Apparently Waterford was an early adopter of competitive lawn tennis events,

-And our man, Veer Gould, was keen to be involved.
+and our man Veer Gould was keen to be involved.

 He often played incognito, though,

-avoiding the nepo baby claims, of course.
+avoiding, you know, the Nepo baby claims, of course.

 Oh, yeah, of course you're playing tennis.

-Your granddad's
+Your granddad's a baronet?

 He kept the veer, which to me is the bit that stands out the most.